Beware These Craigslist Car Scams

 2. Enjoy identity verification, in-app messaging, and a test drive scheduling feature (none of which require you to exchange contact info).

-3. Meet for the test drive
+3. Meet the seller and test drive and inspect the car.

 8. The seller signs over the car title and hands over the keys.